tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/audit-logs-to-rules.md

 ms.reviewer: azmetadatadev
 ---

-# Converting Audit Logs to an Allow List
+# Converting audit logs to an allowlist

 See [Advanced Configuration](../advanced-configuration.md) first to learn about RBAC and the `InVMAccessControlProfile` resource type in MSP.